 I am writing this text about best backpacks with daypacks inspired by a question I have received from a visitor in my another post.
-So, I realized it could be useful to have such an information in one place because I have many backpacks with detachable daypacks described and scattered on this site.
+So, I realized it could be useful to have such information in one place because I have many backpacks with detachable daypacks described and scattered on this site.

-What is a backpack with detachable daypack?
+What is a backpack with a removable daypack?

 You might have been in situations where you needed a small pack together with the big one you were using.
-Imagine, you arrived somewhere with all your stuff in the big pack, and then you want to make a walk around but you need a few things with you.
+Imagine, you arrived somewhere with all your stuff in the big pack, and then you want to take a walk around but you need a few things with you.
 This can be anywhere, in the camp or in the city.
 So, carrying the big pack does not look so great; besides, you would first have to remove all the unnecessary stuff from it.

 So, is there a solution for this?